Sam Byram: 2012–13 season

 Byram scored his first professional goal on 28 August in the 3–0 League Cup second-round victory over Oxford United.
 Picking up the ball just outside the penalty area, he beat two Oxford defenders with his first and second touches before chipping the goalkeeper from inside the box in the 34th minute to give his team a 2–0 lead.
 An impressed Neil Warnock told reporters after the game that "Sam will probably never score another goal like that in his career".
+This goal was later voted as Leeds' Goal of the Year for 2012.
 Byram remained a permanent feature in the first-team squad during the early months of the season with United legend Eddie Gray tipping him to win a call-up to England Under-21 squad in the near future if he maintained his form.
 His former manager in the under-18s, Neil Redfearn, stated that Byram's rise through the ranks at the club served as a good example for other promising youngsters including his former teammates in the academy side, Ross Killock, Dominic Poleon and Simon Lenighan.
 On 2 October, he scored his first league goal for Leeds in a 2–2 draw away to Bolton Wanderers, heading in a cross from El Hadji Diouf.
 An away match at Leicester City on 5 March saw young Byram score his third goal for Leeds in a 1–1 draw.

 After his impressive form for Leeds linked him with Premier League interest, Byram signed a new contract with Leeds on 26 January 2013, to extend his stay at the club until 2016.
 He scored his second league goal for the club on 6 March, in a 1–1 draw away at Leicester City, and followed this up with the equaliser in another 1–1 draw, at home to Peterborough United.

 On 26 April 2013, Byram won the Yorkshire Evening Post Player of the Season award with 99% of the vote.
-After being linked with an £8 million pound move to Manchester City in the summer, Byram proclaimed that he wanted to stay at Leeds to try earn promotion.
+After being linked with an £8 million move to Manchester City in the summer, Byram proclaimed that he wanted to stay at Leeds to try earn promotion.